How to Paint Power Swords and Weapons

 Power swords - how to paint power swords - painting power weapons warhammer - banner image

 How do you paint power swords and weapons?
-In this article, Damon Rooney shares his talent and tips on how to paint these iconic gothic weapons for Warhammer 40k and your other favorite miniatures games.
+Damon Rooney shares the method he uses on these iconic gothic weapons for Warhammer 40k and other miniature games.

 Read on to learn tips and insights into painting power weapons with that mystical glow.
 Whether you want to recreate the blue lightning effect, or the eerie green of an Eldar blade, this power weapon tutorial will add a new dimension to your painted miniatures.